qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 vector analysis, sampling, geoprocessing, geometry and database management tools.
 You can also use the integrated GRASS tools, which include the complete GRASS functionality of more than 400 modules (See Section :ref:`sec_grass`).
-Or you work with SEXTANTE, which provides powerful a geospatial analysis framework to call native and third party algorithms from QGIS, such as GDAL, SAGA, GRASS, FTools, ...
+Or you work with SEXTANTE, which provides powerful a geospatial analysis framework to call native and third party algorithms from QGIS, such as GDAL, SAGA, GRASS, fTools, ...
 (See Section :ref:`label_sextante`).

 Publish maps on the Internet
 ----------------------------

 QGIS can be used to export data to a mapfile and to publish them on the Internet using a webserver with UMN MapServer installed.
 QGIS can also be used as a WMS, WMS-C or WFS and WFS-T client, and as WMS or WFS server (see section :ref:`sec_ogc`).

 Extend QGIS functionality through plugins